 He has been active in the Astronomical Society of the Pacific (ASP), and served for twelve years as a member of its History Committee, which he chaired from 1993 to 1999.
 He has written more than 40 articles on the modern history of astronomy, most of them profiles of winners of the ASP's Catherine Wolfe Bruce gold medal for the Society's magazine, Mercury.
 His biographies of the Bruce Medalists and a list of his publications are available online.
-He is an associate editor of the Journal of Astronomical History and Heritage.
+He served as an associate editor of the Journal of Astronomical History and Heritage from 2008 through 2015.

 He is a member of the the American Astronomical Society (AAS) and its Historical Astronomy Division (HAD), the American Physical Society (APS), and the Astronomical Society of the Pacific (ASP).
 He was a long-time member of the American Association of Physics Teachers (AAPT) and its Northern California/Nevada chapter, which he served as president in 2004-05, and Physics In Our Neighborhood (PION), a local alliance of physics teachers which he coordinated from its beginning in December 1994 until September 2004.
 He is a consultant to the History of Astronomy Commission of the International Astronomical Union.
 He served as secretary-treasurer of HAD from 2007 to 2015.

 His main current activity is directing the Astronomy Genealogy Project, which he founded.
 “AstroGen” will catalog the world’s astronomers with their highest degrees, theses, advisors, dates, and links to their pages or obituaries and to their theses if these are online.